mit-pdos/argosy/artifact/README.md

 To compile from source, you'll need Coq (v8.8.2, v8.9, or master) to compile the main development and Haskell stack to build and run the logging and replicated disk example.
-We have no external Coq dependencies and stack provides reproducible, sandboxed builds.
 You'll also need `make`.
+We have no external Coq dependencies (dependencies are included as git submodules and use a fixed commit hash) and stack provides reproducible, sandboxed builds for the Haskell dependencies.

 If you use macOS, you can install these dependencies with `brew install coq haskell-stack`.
 If you use Arch Linux you can use `sudo pacman -S coq haskell-stack`.

 The Ubuntu versions of both of these dependencies are too old, so you'll need to install them manually.
 The easiest way to install Coq is [through